-From terrifying horrors, to not-so-scary classics riddled with mystery, Netflix is buzzing with an excellent array of creepiness to get you in the mood for Halloween.
-So grab a partner or friend, order your takeout and get watching some serious spine-chilling flicks.
-Course, there are hundreds of eerie titles available, but we narrowed down 17 of our favourites on Netflix New Zealand to watch this Halloween.
+From terrifying horrors to not-so-scary classics riddled with mystery, Netflix is buzzing with an excellent array of creepiness to get you in the mood for Halloween.
+So, grab a friend, order a takeout and get watching some serious spine-chilling flicks.
+With hundreds of eerie titles available, we’ve narrowed down 20 of our favourites on Netflix New Zealand this Halloween.

 Horror fans will rejoice at this trilogy coming to Netflix so you can get in the Halloween mood.
 You can enjoy Fear Street Part: 1994, Fear Street Part 2: 1978 and Fear Street Part 3: 1666 on Netflix.
 The first movie follows a teen and her friends who decide to fight against evil forces after a series of brutal murders in their small town.
 Indeed, it will give you nightmares!

 This American psychological thriller first hit screens back in 2018.
-For season three, you can expect creepy Joe Goldberg (Penn Badgley), running from his murderous past, living in a Californian suburb with his new wife, Love (Victoria Pedretti) and newborn son.
-But Joe is unable to keep his toxic obsessions and infatuations at bay, and becomes interested in their next door neighbour.
+Watch season one to three.
+In season three, creepy Joe Goldberg (Penn Badgley) is running from his murderous past, living in a Californian suburb with his new wife, Love (Victoria Pedretti) and newborn son.
+But Joe is unable to keep his toxic obsessions and infatuations at bay.
 Certainly, you’ll want to lock your doors and watch your back after this one.

 This 2019 psychological thriller movie tells the tale of a man who goes on a mission to find his injured daughter and wife after they disappear from the emergency room.
 Believing the hospital has something to do with it, he starts to piece together the mystery.
 It’s cleverly absorbing but not too chilling that you’ll be hiding behind your hands.